 Some people thrive from routine, whereas others detest the mundane nature of doing the same thing, night in, night out.
 According to research, by creating a bedtime routine for yourself, you are creating a specific set of behaviors and tasks that you do each day before sleeping.

-In essence, when you start that routine, your body can then begin to prepare to shut down for the evening, as it knows it will soon be going to sleep.
+In essence, when you start that routine, your body can begin to prepare to shut down for the evening, as it knows it will soon be going to sleep.

 Start small, and build better, healthier habits; your brain and your body will thank you for it!